razanemeguellati/razanemeguellati/README.md

 Hi there 👋
-- 🔭 I’m currently just existing
+- 🔭 I’m currently just existing and learning a bunch of stuff